 Carrie is principal of Larson Shores.
 She is licensed and has worked extensively in both California and Maine, where at the beginning of her career she was recognized as one of Design New England’s “up and coming architects who will change New England.”
 Since moving to California, Carrie received a Masters in Architecture at UC Berkeley, where she met her business partner Josh.
 Carrie is a gifted floor plan designer and is always thinking up new, creative ways to work with existing and potential space in her client’s properties.
 She is acclaimed amongst her clients for her advocacy on their behalf and the dedication with which she provides excellent service and a personal touch.
 Carrie didn’t always want to be an architect; when she was a child growing up in Sarasota, Florida she wanted to be an orthopedic surgeon, because whenever she broke a bone, it always seemed that the local orthopedist was off travelling somewhere, something Carrie herself has always loved doing.
 Her latest trip was to Peru and she hopes to go to India next.
 She has recently discovered a love of gardening in her new home, where she is planning to remodel her own kitchen–a first for her despite having designed countless kitchens for her clients–to make it a place where she can fully express her passion for fine cooking.
 One of her favorite ways to spend a day is by going to the farmer’s market with friends, and afterwards making a gourmet meal for them in her own home.
 See what Carrie is following on Pinterest!

-Natalie works as a designer at Larson Shores.
-She holds a bachelor’s degree in Fine Art from Maryland Institute College of Art.
-She is currently enrolled in the UC Berkeley Extension Interior Design and Interior Architecture program.
-For the last several years she has worked in the design industry specializing in materials/finishes, textiles and custom artwork.
-Natalie has a natural knack for color and composition.
+Natalie works as an Interior Designer at Larson Shores.
+She completed the Interior Design and Interior Architecture program through UC Berkeley Extension.
+Prior to that, she received a bachelor’s degree in Fine Art from Maryland Institute College of Art.
+Natalie specializes in selecting materials/finishes, textiles and custom artwork.
 She loves a good hunt shopping for the perfect tile or lighting for our clients.

-Outside of the office, you can find Natalie soaking in the outdoors hiking with her husband and two dogs, scouring the racks of consignment boutiques and pinning away her fantasy home.
+Outside of the office, you can find Natalie soaking in the outdoors hiking with her husband and two dogs, or pinning away her fantasy home.

 Alexis is our office manager here at Larson Shores.
 She holds a Masters in Architecture from UC Berkeley and plays a vital role in our operations and finances which help the business run and deserves recognition as her contribution usually goes unseen by our clients.
 Although she does not handle the design directly, she thrives on the creative environment in the office and loves being a part of the process.